Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - Full fee payment required at time of registration confirmation

-- Hostel and food charges to be paid directly to IIIT Allahabad as per institute norms
+- Hostel and food charges paid directly to IIIT Allahabad as per institute norms

-- Group Discount: 5 or more from the same institution → 10% concession on program fee
+- Group Discount: 5+ from same institution → 10% concession on program fee

-Bank Name: Indian Overseas Bank, Branch – Civil Lines Allahabad (Uttar Pradesh) 211001
+Bank Name: Indian Overseas Bank, Civil Lines Allahabad (Uttar Pradesh) 211001

 Account Name: IIIT-A General A/C